Last reviewed: February 15, 2021

 Informed decision making

 WHO recommends that sexual and reproductive health services, including contraceptive services, be delivered in a way that ensures fully informed decision-making, respects dignity, autonomy, privacy and confidentiality, and is sensitive to individuals’ needs and perspectives (WHO, 2014b).
 People should be able to choose or refuse contraception based on their personal needs and preferences.
 Evidence-based, comprehensive contraceptive information, non-directive contraceptive counseling and support should be accessible for all people, including adolescents, so that patients are able to make an informed decision.
-In one US study, a majority of women preferred not to discuss contraception in depth at the time of their abortion visit, most commonly because they already knew what postabortion contraceptive method they wanted (Cansino et al., 2018).
 Ideally a range of contraceptive methods should be available, appropriate referrals for methods not available on site should be offered, and these services should be integrated with abortion and postabortion care (Baynes et al., 2019; WHO, 2014b).
-When contraception is delivered at the time of abortion and a wide range of contraceptive commodities is available, contraceptive uptake in postabortion patients can be as high as 73%, including among young women (Benson, Andersen, Healy, & Brahmi, 2017; Benson et al., 2016).
+Two systematic reviews of randomized comparative trials (Cavallaro et al., 2020; Nelson et al., 2022) found that contraceptive counseling and provision at the time of abortion increases contraceptive use, although some individuals may prefer not to discuss contraception in depth at the time of their abortion visit, particularly if they already know what postabortion contraceptive method they want (Cansino et al., 2018).
+When contraception is delivered at the time of abortion and a wide range of contraceptive commodities is available, contraceptive uptake in postabortion patients can be as high as 73%, including among young women (Benson et al., 2017; Benson et al., 2016).

 References